 This formula "glues together" the pieces of text that appear in B4, C4, and D4 using the ampersand (&) which is the concatenation operator in Excel.

-In between each piece of text, the CHAR function appears with an argument of 13.
+In between each piece of text, the CHAR function appears with the character code 10.
 The character code for a line break in Excel varies depending on the platform.
 On Windows, the code is 10 and on a Mac it's 13.

 The result of the concatenation is text with line breaks: